-So, let’s take a look at our pick - in no particular order - of the best 3D platformers on Switch…
+So, let’s take a look - in no particular order - at the best 3D platformers on Switch…

 Yooka-Laylee is a worthy modern tribute to the collectathons of yore - coming from many of the developers who created the incomparable Banjo-Kazooie - and it's highly recommended for Switch owners.
 This feels like a game that belongs in 1996 with all the quality-of-life improvements of a modern game, making for an excellent blend of new and old.
 Though it can be a little uneven at times, the game as a whole manages to achieve what developers Playtonic set out to do; to recapture some of that classic Rareware magic and make a fresh game with the same mischievous spirit for fans who have been waiting so long.
 With compositions from genius ex-Rare musicians David Wise and Grant Kirkhope, you know it makes sense.